-An advertisement in the Paris Figure announces that a man of 35, titled, intelligent, and energetic, would accept any situation, even one perilous and requiring him to go far away, or marriage, in return for the payment of \$20,000 of debt.
+An advertisement in the Paris Figuro announces that a man of 35, titled, intelligent, and energetic, would accept any situation, even one perilous and requiring him to go far away, or marriage, in return for the payment of \$20,000 of debt.
 Any one who wants him must write to B. L. H. Poste Restante, Rue Montaigue, Paris.

-grown so musical in their tasts that a petition to the city Police Department is now in circulation requesting that the practice of the art be by ordinance confined to such hours as will least interfere with the intel- flooded with sunlight some time in the day, of the ropes were then passed through the possible; every man has his hour and everysider the eternal thrumming an insupportable nuisance.
+The juvenile inhabitants of Berlin have grown so musical in their tarts that a petition to the city Police Department is now in circulation requesting that the practice of the art be by ordinance confined to such hours as will least interfere with the intellectual pursuits of the neighbors, who consider the eternal thrumming an insupportable nuisance.